JFrog CLI for Skills

 Note

 The scan timeout is configurable via JFROG_CLI_SKILLS_SCAN_TIMEOUT (default: 5m).
-See Environment Variables.
+See Skills Environment Variables.

 Install a Skill

-Downloads a skill zip from Artifactory and installs it for one or more AI agents, or to a custom local directory.
+Downloads a skill zip from JFrog Artifactory and installs it for one or more AI agent harnesses, or to a custom local directory.

-Run the following command to install a skill from a Skills repository.
+To install a skill from a Skills repository:

 [--repo <REPOSITORY_NAME>] \